We develop scalable, robust and GMP-compliant manufacturing processes for viral vectors.

 “Luck is a matter of preparation meeting opportunity”

 At Batavia Biosciences, the QA department is involved in R&D project discussions as a pivotal resource from day one.
-Without a doubt, this is a major contributing factor to our success in IND support.
+Without a doubt, this is a major contributing factor to our success in IND and IMPD support.
 To demonstrate the importance of early QA involvement, we share three early QA initiatives that are drivers of ensuring the fastest route to the clinic.

 Planning phase: Without exception, every customer wants to know how to shorten the time to clinic or when investments in product development can be postponed.
 Our QA department assists the technical staff and the customer to develop a detailed product development plan, in which risk-based decisions on the optimal path to the clinic are justified, laid down and locked-in.